-If you see an announcement for a job paying $17M ($17,000) or $15M to $18M,and you are currently making $22M, seek an improvement, and can justify a range of $25M to $28M, it is best to use your energies in pursuing more appropriately paying positions.
+If you come upon an announcement for a job paying $17,000 per year, and you’re currently making $25,000, move on.
+It is best to use your energy in pursuing a more appropriately paying position.

 Do not be deterred, however, from applying for positions paying considerably more than you are now making.
-For example, if you are currently earning $27M and a job announcement states a range of $35M to $40M, you may be very qualified to handle this new responsibility and may be able to sell yourself successfully.
-Of course, at the same time, it is also highly unlikely that a $27M manager would be seriously considered for a $60M executive position unless he/she possesses highly specialized or successful experiences of great demand in that area.
-Re member, one of your goals in changing jobs is to improve your financial position, so seeking higher salaries and selling yourself to justify them are appropriate.
+For example, if you are currently earning $25,000 and a job announcement states a range of $35,000 to $40,000, you may be very qualified to handle this new responsibility and may be able to sell yourself successfully.
+Of course, at the same time, it is also highly unlikely that a $25,000 manager would be seriously considered for a $60,000 executive position unless he/she possesses highly specialized or successful experiences of great demand in that area.
+Remember, one of your goals in changing jobs is to improve your financial position, so seeking higher salaries and selling yourself to justify them are appropriate.

-In some cases you may not be able to negotiate for a higher salary, such as in many entry-level jobs offered to new and inexperienced college graduates or in many civil service positions.
-In summary, try to understand how the salaries for jobs you would like are handled.
+In some cases, you may not be able to negotiate for a higher salary, such as in many entry-level jobs offered to new and inexperienced college graduates or in many civil service positions.
+Try to understand how the salaries for jobs you would like are handled.

 Timing Salary Discussion